naviteshvaswanimagic/magic_opentelemetrydashboard/helm-chart/README.md

 - MicroK8s: `microk8s-hostpath`
 - AKS: `managed-premium`
 - EKS: `gp2`
-- GKE: `standard`

-You can override these defaults using the `--storage` parameter in the setup script or by directly modifying `values.yaml`.

 ### Service Types

 - MicroK8s: `LoadBalancer` (using MetalLB)
 - AKS: `ClusterIP` (with option for internal LoadBalancer)
 - EKS: `ClusterIP` (with option for NLB)
-- GKE: `ClusterIP` (with option for internal LoadBalancer)

 ### Security Context